ds4015/mnemo/README.md

 NOTES/README - Dallas

 The scanner, parser, and interpreter are all functional and working.
-You can now compile code and run games in the terminal.
+You can now compile code and run games.

 ![mnemo_gui_demo](https://github.com/user-attachments/assets/9badc993-c898-43fa-909c-fb9824152821)